About 20

 Arjuna has been

-Alternative Treatment for Smoking
+Alternative treatment for

-acupuncture, acupressure, laser therapy or electrostimulation are effective for
+acupuncture, acupressure, or electrostimulation are effective for

 smoking cessation, but no firm conclusions can yet be drawn.
 There could be